-The meetings have predictable elements that give the students a sense of order and regularity.
+The meetings have predictable elements that give students a sense of order and regularity.
 First the counselor reads an entry and asks the student author to elaborate on the entry.
 If it's an issue that involves another student, the other student is required to let the first student finish talking before joining the conversation.
 At first, it is difficult for some students to wait.
 They want to instantly refute the accusations.
-They were afraid that if they didn't defend themselves immediately, it made them appear more guilty.
+They are afraid that if they do not defend themselves immediately, it makes them appear more guilty.

 However, over time, the students become less defensive.
 They know to trust the process, that there is a form of justice exercised at our meetings, and that we are not here to judge, but to listen to them and support them.
 After the first student has finished sharing his/her perspective, the second student has a chance to speak.
 Based on Piaget's theory of cognitive development, we know that at around age seven, children become less egocentric, and can begin to understand someone else's point of view.
 Students are asked, "What is your perception of the incident?" in an effort to help them realize that every incident can be viewed differently depending on one’s vantage point.

 Class meetings give students a safe, predictable place to share their conflicts, and a supportive place to resolve them.
-I know that if the children feel safe and trust their environment, they will be ready to learn.
+When children feel safe and trust their environment, they will be ready to learn.